jthalliley/vf-todo-list/README.md

 2. Error checking.
 Errors are generally logged to the Javascript console, but mostly happy paths were implemented.
 3. Browser-side filtering.
 Instead of filtering tasks for the various tabs, a new fetch from the backend is done for each tab.
 In a real-life situation, I'd just filter the full list of tasks.
 4. Multi-user mode.
 There is no notion of user implemented here, just one to-do list for all.
+5. Smart checkboxes.
+When you change tabs, the previously selected checkboxes are no longer selected.
+6. Redundant operations.
+You are allowed to reactivate an active task, complete an already completed task, and delete all completed tasks, even if there are none.

+## Simplifications

+1. TaskController.
+Normally I'd put the repository operations into a service layer, but they're so simple, I put them directly into the controller.